TheR3dC0rner/TheR3dC0rner.github.io/_posts/2021-01-19-Overview-RT-Infrastructure.md

 - Kubectl  for managing the Kubernetes infrastructure
 <br/><br/>

-2 K3S cluster, one for production and one for staging:
+K3s:
 - 3 masters controllers per cluster for HA
-- 2 worker nodes per cluster for more resources
+- 3 worker nodes per cluster for more resources
 - Longhorn installed for volume distribution
 - Fluentd  for sending logs to a logging server